Business Owner’s Policy

 FAQs about a business owner's policy

-Get answers for frequently asked questions about a business owner’s policy
+Find answers to frequently asked questions about business owner’s policies and other insurance products.

 Is it possible to add coverage to a BOP policy?

 Yes.
 Business owner's policies are flexible.
-You can add additional coverages, also called endorsements, to your BOP insurance to meet your specific needs.
+You can add on other coverages, called endorsements, to a BOP to meet your specific needs.

-Many businesses bundle their BOP with other types of business coverage options, such as:
+Small business owners often bundle their BOP with other insurance policies, such as:

 What is the difference between general liability coverage and a business owner's policy?

 Businesses that interact with the public rely on a general liability policy to cover third-party lawsuits over bodily injuries and property damage.
-But this insurance doesn’t provide coverage for fire, theft, and other incidents that damage or destroy your property.
+But this insurance doesn’t cover fire, theft, and other incidents that damage or destroy your property.

-A business owner’s policy, on the other hand, provides this same general liability coverage and also pays for damage or loss of your building, equipment, and inventory.
+A business owner’s policy, on the other hand, provides this same general liability coverage and also pays for theft and damage to your building, equipment, and inventory.

-If your business owns valuable property, consider a business owner's policy.
+If you have a physical location, consider a business owner's policy.
 A BOP offers both general liability and commercial property coverage at a lower cost than buying the policies separately.
 That makes it a smart choice for small business owners.

 Learn more about the difference between general liability insurance and a BOP.